bdigreg/Au-Chocolate-A-Chocolate-Bar-Rating-Analysis/README.md

 Objective: To ascertain what makes a highly-rated chocolate bar.
 #
 Citations:
-dataset: Flavors of Cacao
-# Although a set of this name can be found on Kaggle.com an updated set was provided to me by direct communication with the creator of the original set:
+dataset: Flavors of Cacao: https://flavorsofcacao.com/index.html Although a set of this name can be found on Kaggle.com, an updated set was provided to me by direct communication with the creator of the original set:

 Brady Brelinski
 Founding Member of the Manhattan Chocolate Society